neooblaster/zcl_log_util/README.md

     * Standard **BAPI** return structure or table (eg `BAPIRET2`).
     * Custom return structure or table.
     * A free message texte.
-    * A message using message class.
+    * A message using a message class.
 * Logging messages in **Application Log** (TCODE : `SLG1`) .
 * Displaying logs in the report :
-    * In ALV grid from your own log table.
+    * In an ALV grid from your own log table.
         * The method can be used to display any kind of internal table.
     * In the same presentation of ``SLG1`` from **Application Log**.
 * Managing logs between **foreground** and **background** execution (**batch**) :